hellotunamayo/macLlama/README.md

 ## 🛠️ Built With

 *   SwiftUI - For the user interface.
-*   SwiftData - (If used for local data persistence, otherwise remove)
 *   MarkdownUI - For rendering Markdown content.

 ## 🚀 Getting Started